 - “I bet she’s with such-and-such from work…”

 The not knowing bit can pick away at you.

-And what if the only feedback he gets (especially over social media like Facebook and Twitter etc, but also through friends) is that you appear happy, you’re outgoing, and are mostly positive?
-Remember, if he is to get any feedback at all, it is probably better if you give THAT impression instead of one where you mope around and look depressed.
+And what if the only feedback he gets is that you are happy, outgoing, and mostly positive?
+This could come from social media like Facebook and Twitter etc., or through friends.
+Remember, if he is to get any feedback, it is better you give THAT impression.
+Better that then the one where you mope around and look depressed.

 Getting back together is a delicate process, not an event.
 It is a journey, not a tactic you find online.
 That’s why it’s good to read this along with the other articles found here.
 You are preparing yourself for the long distance.